puppyone-ai/Puppys/docs/src/index.md

-Framework for Plug-and-Play Agentic System
+Framework for Developing an Agentic System

 *Hi puppy, fetch that ball for me!*

 # Install